queryverse/Query.jl/docs/src/index.md

 [TypedTables](https://github.com/FugroRoames/TypedTables.jl) and
 [DifferentialEquations](https://github.com/JuliaDiffEq/DifferentialEquations.jl) (any `DESolution`).

-The package currenlty provides working implementations for in-memory data sources, but will eventually be able to translate queries into e.g. SQL.
+The package currently provides working implementations for in-memory data sources, but will eventually be able to translate queries into e.g. SQL.
 There is a prototype implementation of such a "query provider" for [SQLite](https://github.com/JuliaDB/SQLite.jl) in the package, but it is experimental at this point and only works for a *very* small subset of queries.

 Query is heavily inspired by [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx), in fact right now the package is largely an implementation of the [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx) part of the [C# specification](https://msdn.microsoft.com/en-us/library/ms228593.aspx).
 Future versions of Query will most likely add features that are not found in the original [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx) design.